LL05-AI-Dowell/100111-samanta-campaign-report/backend/README.md

 });
 ```

-### `userData`
+### `organization-report`

-The `userData` event is used to transmit user data from the client to the server.
+The `organization-report` event is used to transmit user data from the client to the server.
 The server accepts the following parameters:

 - `timeInterval`: The interval between data updates.
 It only accepts the following values:
     - `ONE_DAY`: "ONE_DAY"